top of page

 Hyperhidrosis Diagnosis and Symptoms

-Here is a list of questions that Doctor may ask to determine if you have hyperhidrosis.
+Here are some questions a doctor may ask to help determine if you have hyperhidrosis:

-2. Where are you most affected by sweating, Does it just affect one or two areas or does it affect your whole body?
+- Which areas are most affected?
+Does it impact just one or two spots or your entire body?

-3. What treatments have you already tried including both topical or medications prescribed by other doctors?
-How successful was the treatment?
+- What treatments have you previously tried, including topical solutions or medications from other doctors?
+How effective were they?

-6. To what extent does your sweating interfere with your life?
+- How does your sweating affect your daily life?

-7. Are they any specific triggers to your sweating?
+- Are there any particular triggers for your sweating?

-11. Do you need to change your clothes often?
+- Do you frequently need to change your clothes?

 Statistics and Risk Factors